Design

-Through design, I seek to form a seamless marriage of exciting visual elements and clear, bold and compelling typography to convey as well as thrill.
+I form a seamless marriage of exciting visual elements and compelling typography to convey as well as thrill.

 …has meant a lot of different things to me over the years, as I’ve worked on technology products with a tangible offering as well as education products that require a more figurative illustration.
 The opportunity to explore the unique challenges these different projects pose has given me range as a designer that serves me well in adapting to the needs of new projects without a hitch.
 Here are some examples of design collateral created to promote products, partnerships and possibilities.